LGLucasG/AutonomousReforestationDrone/docs/user/README.md

 1. **Prepare the Field Image**:
     - Obtain an image of the field.
 A screenshot from Google Maps can serve this purpose effectively.
 Place the image within the `bfp_generation/` directory.
 Note that all images located in `bfp_generation/img/` have undergone testing.
     - Identify and record the GPS coordinates of two distinct points on this image.
-Save these coordinates in a file named `gps.csv`.
+Save these coordinates in a file named `gps_keypoints.csv`.

 2. **Build the Software**:
     Open a new terminal and execute the following commands to compile the program: